 When you go to a plastic surgeon to get Botox treatments, you expect to walk away with the assurance that the fillers the surgeon injected into your face were the real deal.

-If your surgeon is board-certified and has glowing testimonials, then you can rest easy that your Botox procedure was safe and successful.
+If your surgeon is board-certified and has glowing testimonials, you can rest easy that your Botox procedure was safe and successful.

 Risks of Fake Botox